MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-email-forwarding.md

     - Are there any threats associated with this email?
 Is this email part of any campaign?

-Based on answers to these questions, you should be able to determine whether an email is suspicious or benign.
+Based on answers to these questions, you should be able to determine whether an email is malicious or benign.

 ## Using audit logs